YPares/porcupine/README.md

 $ my-exe write-config-template
 ```

-if your `main` looks like the one we presented previously, that will generate a
+If your `main` looks like the one we presented previously, that will generate a
 `pipeline-config.yaml` file in the current directory.
 In this file, you will see
 the totality of the virtual files accessed by your pipeline and the totality of
 the options^[Options are just VirtualFiles, but they are created with the